 You may experience strong emotional reactions that you find challenging to sit with and work through.
 You may sense that a part of you wants to move on, while another holds you back and there is an conflict taking place within.
 At times when we feel overwhelmed, stuck or out of balance, counselling may be just what is needed, to support you through.

-I offer a safe place where you can explore what is going on for you without fear or judgement.
-You are in charge of the pace of the session and you don't have to talk about anything you don't feel comfortable to talk about.
+I offer a compassionate, safe and confidential place where you can explore what is going on for you without fear or judgement.
+You are in charge of the pace of the session and you don't have to talk about anything you don't feel comfortable to share.
 You and your timing will be treated with care and respect.

-It might take some time to decide which counsellor feels right for you, and I would invite you to trust your instincts.
-When it feels like the right time to make that decision, it will be the right time.
-I consider it a privilege to walk with a client on their journey so if the timing feels right for you now, and if I feel like I could be the right counsellor for you, we can embark on a collaborative journey into a healthier and happier way of being for you together.
+It might take a little time to decide which counsellor feels right for you, and I would invite you to trust your instincts.
+I consider it a privilege to walk with a client on their journey, so if the timing feels right for you now, and if you would like to explore an initial session, please do get in touch so that you can see if I feel like the right fit for you.

 Training, qualifications & experience

 Diploma in Person Centred Counselling (Level 4)